Ethical Data Use

 From the subscriber’s perspective, a lack of clear controls can increase perceptions of privacy risk and contribute to a loss of trust (Strauß, 2017).
 When people feel they no longer have control over their personal information, it undermines the relationship between organization and audience.
 Prioritizing data control not only builds trust but also strengthens the foundation for more effective and respectful communication.

 Grounded in Jesuit values, this approach puts people first.
-It ensures that the messages are not only relevant, but also delivered with care, transparency, and integrity.
+It ensures that your messages are not only relevant, but also delivered with care, transparency, and integrity.